 Wealthfront Review: Manage Your Investments for Dirt Cheap!

 The appeal of a robo-advisor is understandable.
 People are busy, and most know we need to invest in the stock market but lack either the time or knowledge to do it.
-A robo-advisor like Wealthfront takes care of the heavy lifting for you by automating the entire investing process.
+A robo-advisor like Wealthfront takes care of the heavy lifting for you by automating the entire investing and financial planning process.

 Wealthfront is based around the idea of the Modern Portfolio Theory, or MPT for short.
 What that essentially means for people like you and I is they don’t terribly care about the specific stocks you buy; they focus on having the right mix of asset classes based on your appetite for risk and particular situation.

 I’ll touch on this later, but how Wealthfront works is the platform walks you through a number of questions to better understand your risk tolerance, your investing timeframe and your goals.
 It takes the responses to those questions to make a custom portfolio for you.

 The benefit for you in this as a client of Wealthfront is that it gives you access to a virtual financial advisor without needing to have a lot of money and is considerably lower in fees.
 Given their goals-based approach to investing, this gives peace of mind that what you’re investing in will help move you towards your goals.